 Q: When/why do I need a new Satellite 5 Certificate or Satellite 6 Manifest?

 - For Satellite 5, you need to activate a new certificate (v5.6 or 5.7) or manifest (v5.8) if you are installing Satellite for the first time, upgrading an existing Satellite, replacing an expiring or expired certificate, or have made changes to your Satellite entitlements and need Satellite to reflect those changes.

 - For Satellite 6, you need to import a new manifest if you are installing Satellite for the first time, replacing a manifest with expiring or expired subscriptions, or have made changes to your subscription allocations and need Satellite to reflect those changes.
 You can watch a short video for creating a Satellite 6 Manifest here

 Q: How to generate or request a Satellite Certificate or Manifest?

-A: Single-Satellite, Multi-Satellite and Starter Pack Satellite customers can generate Satellite certificates and manifests using the Customer Portal self-service tool under Subscriptions tab → Subscription Management Applications (under "Red Hat Subscription Management") → Satellite, following these steps after logging into the Customer Portal as an Organizational Administrator.
+A: Single-Satellite, Multi-Satellite and Starter Pack Satellite customers can generate Satellite certificates and manifests using the Customer Portal self-service tool under Subscriptions tab → Subscription Allocation (under "Red Hat Subscription Management") → New Subscription Allocation, following these steps after logging into the Customer Portal as an Organizational Administrator.

 Q: Why do I not see the Satellite Certificate Tool on the Red Hat Customer Portal?